-- In my opinion, the Order engages the right to privacy because it requires employers to collect the worker's vaccination status including in relation to any booster vaccine dose or appointment for a dose, to disclose that information to an Authorised Officer upon request, and to allow the Service Victoria CEO to use information contained in a person's COVID-19 digital certificate issued by Services Australia to notify them that their eligibility for a booster dose of COVID-19 vaccine is due or coming up. - Further the right to privacy includes a right to respect for bodily integrity.
+- In my opinion, the Order engages the right to privacy because it requires employers to collect the worker's vaccination status including in relation to any booster vaccine dose, to disclose that information to an Authorised Officer upon request, and to allow the Service Victoria CEO to use information contained in a person's COVID-19 digital certificate issued by Services Australia to notify them that their eligibility for a booster dose of COVID-19 vaccine is due or coming up. - Further the right to privacy includes a right to respect for bodily integrity.
 However, the Order does not physically force anyone to receive a COVID-19 vaccine.
 I therefore do not consider that the Order affects this aspect of the right. - 62 However, although the Order engages the right to privacy, in my opinion, it is not limited by the Order.
 That is because the right to privacy is not limited by a restriction unless the restriction is unlawful or arbitrary.
-Here, the restriction is authorised by the PHW Act and is therefore lawful. - 63 Further:
+Here, the restriction is authorised by the PHW Act and is therefore lawful.

 - 63.1 The collection and provision of any vaccination information will be subject to the existing law, including the Health Records Act 2001.
-Once collected it is noted that the information will be subject to the existing protections that exist in relation to the use, storage and control of this sensitive information. - 63.2 The purpose of the collection of the information is to ensure that people are present in relevant workplaces only in compliance with the vaccination requirements (including any exceptions or exemptions) that apply to them.
-Without this information the vaccination requirement cannot be enforced. - Having regard to those matters, and the other matters set out in the Statement of Reasons, the restrictions imposed by the Order are not arbitrary.
+Once collected it is noted that the information will be subject to the existing protections that exist in relation to the use, storage and control of this sensitive information. - 63.2 The purpose of the collection of the information is to ensure that only vaccinated people are present in relevant workplaces.
+Without this information the vaccination requirement cannot be enforced.

+Having regard to those matters, and the other matters set out in the Statement of Reasons, the restrictions imposed by the Order are not arbitrary.